pitivi/pitivi/docs/Google_Summer_of_Code.md

     doesn't, etc. See how you like it.
 3. To get a better idea of how comfortable you are with the code and community, make some small contributions to the code.
-Pick some small [bugs] to fix or pick a “small” task in the [fun tasks for newcomers] list and have a go at it.
+Pick some [small bug to fix] and have a go at it.
 Keep us in the loop.
 The earlier you start contributing, the more likely you know what you're getting into.
 Don't start contributing in March/April: we highly encourage you to start getting involved in January/February, or even earlier, to have time to try another team if we are not a good fit for you.
 4. Find a cool feature you need in Pitivi and tell us.
 Start making a design doc on how you plan to implement it.
+Feel free to pick a project from our [selected list of ideas].
 5. Fill out the [application] and apply officially to the Google's Summer of Code [website] under both the GNOME or GStreamer mentoring organizations, depending on your project.